shahzaib086/printersden/README.md

 - **Windows** - Multiple printing methods with fallbacks
 - **macOS** - Uses `lpr` command
 - **Linux** - Uses `lp` command

+## Printing Methods

+The application uses multiple printing methods with automatic fallback.
+The methods are tried in order:

+### 1. Electron Native Silent Print (NEW! ⭐)
+- **100% Silent** - No popups, dialogs, or visible windows
+- **No External Dependencies** - No Acrobat.exe or other software needed
+- **Fast & Reliable** - Uses Electron's built-in printing API
+- **Works with all printers** - Supports any Windows printer

+### 2. PowerShell Print (Fallback)
+- Uses PowerShell to invoke Acrobat for printing
+- Requires Acrobat.exe to be bundled with the app

+### 3. Rundll32 Print (Fallback)
+- Uses Windows shell commands
+- May show brief dialogs

+### 4. Windows Print Command (Fallback)
+- Basic Windows print command
+- Reliable for most scenarios

+**The application automatically tries each method until one succeeds, ensuring maximum compatibility!**

 ## Troubleshooting